 - Clean the fuselage thoroughly before installing the engine.
 If you need to trim the intake for engine clearance, use a vacuum while you work.
 This will reduce the chance of a foreign object finding its way into your engine later; - Drill a hole in the thrust pipe mounting tabs at their mid-point. - Position the pipe on the rear of the lower bypass.
-The tabs are slightly offset to one side of the pipe this is the top. - With the pipe fully on the lower bypass, and the mounting tabs equally spaced from the top, drill holes through the engine block mount and attach/secure the pipe tabs to the block.
+The tabs are slightly offset to one side of the pipe this is the top (when working on the plane, but bottom when plane is right way up). - With the pipe fully on the lower bypass, and the mounting tabs equally spaced from the top, drill holes through the engine block mount and attach/secure the pipe tabs to the block.
 If needed glue additional ply blocks for greater support. - Note that for additional support we have placed two Stainless Steel pop rivets through the front of the thrust tube and the rear of the by-pass. - Install the engine now on the mounting rails.
 Using a Kingtech k170, we did not have to make any adjustments at all to the engine mounting rails.
 These were perfect and the engine centred perfectly in the trust tube.

-Photo 7&8 - mounting thrust tube, bypass and engine.
+Photo 10 & 11 - mounting thrust tube, bypass and engine.

 - Adjust the location of your engine to obtain the clearance specified by the manufacturer between the exhaust cone and the pipe mouth.
-It is likely it will extend into the intake.
-(NOTE THAT FBJETS IS NOT ALSO SUPPLYING KITS WITHOUT BYPASS BUT WITH NEW STYLE BELL MOUNT FOR INSTALLATION.
-THESE ARE ALSO PERFECT FIT. - Shim the engine as necessary to make sure it is centred in the pipe and is aligned with the slope of the pipe from front to rear. - When you are satisfied, bolt the engine to the side frames with wood screws.
+It is likely it will extend into the intake. - Shim the engine as necessary to make sure it is centred in the pipe and is aligned with the slope of the pipe from front to rear. - When you are satisfied, bolt the engine to the side frames with wood screws.
 Remove the screws and coat the thread holes with thin CA. This will harden the wood. - Connect service lines to the turbine and bolt permanently in place (photo 7). - Complete the installation of engine components and mount where necessary depending on your engine. - Remember to leave clearance for the cockpit above the component board at the front of the fuse.
-The placement of components in my L39, including the smoke system, is shown in photos 6.
-The smoke tank was located in front of the main tanks and centre tank to reduce as much as possible the change in balance when the smoke is used. - Resist the temptation to hide wires away under the component boards, as it will make future maintenance more difficult.
+The placement of components in my F16, including the smoke system, is shown in photos 6.
+The smoke tank was located next to the main tanks and centre tank to reduce as much as possible the change in balance when the smoke is used. - Resist the temptation to hide wires away under the component boards, as it will make future maintenance more difficult.
 Keep things neat but accessible.